WaterBear’s ultimate band name generator

-Online of course there are several random band name generators.
+If you look online there are several random band name generators.
 I’ve done this a lot.
 It has never worked for me and I’ve never seen it do the job for anyone else either.
 But it is fun.
 I’ll try it right now and give you the first four to see what happens.
-You know how it works – type in some responses to generic questions and the algorithms do the rest.
+You know how it works.
+Type in some responses to questions and let the algorithm do the rest.
 Here goes nothing…

 The results are in and the top four are:

 - Worm Failure